 Gesta Regum Anglorum, ed. and trans. by R. A. B. Mynors, R. M. Thomson and M. Winterbottom (Oxford, 1998) p.
 301.

 There may a grain of truth in this story; Pallig was a Danish warrior who had been recruited to fight for Æthelred and then turned against him in 1001, so Æthelred might well have taken the opportunity of St Brice's Day to kill him.
-And it's not impossible that he was married to Svein's sister and that they were both killed in 1002.
+And it's not impossible that he was married to Svein's sister and that they were both killed along with their child in 1002.
 But Gunnhild's bravery and her prophecy - 'the shedding of her blood would cost all England dear' - are pure legend, and interesting for that reason.
 Vengeance for such a death is a noble motive for an invasion, and avenging his valiant sister casts Svein in a more positive light than English sources usually do.
-There are multiple stories which say the Danes invaded England to avenge the death of an innocent family member, and in my view they were originally part of a kind of mythologising and justifying of the Danish conquest which went on in the early eleventh century (whether a later writer like William of Malmesbury intended this by repeating them or not).
-It's attractive to give a story a human motive like love or revenge, part of the process which turns historical events into legend and memory.
+(And note that the child killed would be his sister's son, a particularly significant relationship in both Anglo-Saxon and Scandinavian culture and literature.)
+There are in fact multiple stories from medieval England which say the Danes invaded the country to avenge the death of an innocent family member, and in my view at least some of them originate in a kind of mythologising and justifying of the Danish conquest which went on among those parts of the population sympathetic to Danish rule (whether a later writer like William of Malmesbury intended this by repeating them or not).
+It's attractive to give a story a human motive like love or revenge - it's part of the process which turns historical events into legend and powerful cultural memory.
 Gunnhild's bravery on St Brice's Day is the stuff of such legend, and who knows whether Svein and Cnut really thought Æthelred was responsible for her death; but it's a nice irony that some years later, when Cnut married Æthelred's widow, 'the Lady' Emma who came to England in the year of St Brice's Day, they named their daughter Gunnhild.

 How a later medieval artist imagined Svein's invasion (BL Harley 2278, f.
 98v)